Meet Your Guides

 Shay Hudson

-As a guide, she works with individuals and groups, including day-long retreats, and is particularly drawn to accompanying people who are moving through grief and transition.
+As a guide, she works with individuals and groups, including day-long retreats, and she is particularly drawn to accompanying individuals navigating grief and life transitions.
 As a Trail Certification Consultant, Shay partners with parks, land stewards, and organizations to assess trails intended for forest therapy practice, bringing together her experience of guiding, attention to sensory experience, and care for ecological integrity and long-term stewardship.

-She holds a graduate degree in social work and is both a Licensed Master Social Worker and Licensed School Social Worker, informing her sensitivity to context, systems, and the ways people and places are shaped by what they carry over time
+She holds a graduate degree in social work and is both a Licensed Master Social Worker and Licensed School Social Worker, informing her sensitivity to systems, context, and how people and places are shaped by what they carry over time.